 Bruce is a very small town located in the state of Mississippi.
 With a population of 1,906 people and two constituent neighborhoods, Bruce is the 122nd largest community in Mississippi.

-As is often the case in a small town, Bruce doesn't have a public transportation system that people use for their commute.
+Bruce is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Bruce is English.
 Other important languages spoken here include Spanish and French Creole.